joelparkerhenderson/git-workflow-help/README.md

 * Git log gardening a.k.a. hand-editing by a historian

-<h2><a name="tag-vs-branche">Tag vs. branch</a></h2>
+<h2><a name="release-branch">Release branch</a></h2>

+<h3>A. Yes because of polishing</h3>

+I do like to keep release branches to isolate the polishing of the release from other development work.

+Without release branches, teams tend to have a code freeze, which is unnecessary with a release branch.

+<h2><a name="release-branch-or-release-tag">Release branch or release tag</a></h2>

 To mark a release, you could create a release archive, or release tag, or release branch.

 GitHub automatically interprets tags created on the master branch as being releases, and even creates tar acrhive files with the branch's contents.

-<h2><a name="release-branches">Release branches?</a></h2>

-<h3>Yes because of polishing</h3>

-I do like to keep release branches to isolate the polishing of the release from other development work.

-Without release branches, teams tend to have a code freeze, which is unnecessary with a release branch.

 <h2><a name="comments">Comments</a></h2>